dvidelabs/flatcc/README.md

     bin/flatcc              (command line interface to schema compiler) lib/libflatcc.a         (optional, for linking with schema compiler)

-    include/flatcc          (runtime header files)
+    include/flatcc/**       (runtime header files)
     lib/libflatccrt.a       (runtime library)
     lib/libflatccrt_d.a     (debug version of runtime library)

-In addition runtime library source files may be used instead of `libflatccrt.a`, but would not be used in a system installation:
+In addition the runtime library source files may be used instead of `libflatccrt.a`.
+This may be handy when distributing the runtime library along with schema generated files for a foreign host that is not binary compatible.

     src/runtime/*.c

 Note that `include/support` should not be included in a system installation.
 It is only used by test and sample code.

-### Build Targets Different from the Host

-If the `flatcc` compiler is built on a target host like OS-X or Ubuntu, but the final generated files are needed elsewhere like ARM cross-compilation, then the runtime library `libflatccrt.a` must be compiled for that target or alternatively the `C` files in that library must be otherwise added to the end user project.
-In its simplest form it is merely adding `builder.c` and `emitter.c` to the end user build if only build and read support is needed.
-See also `src/runtime/CMakeLists.txt` for the list of files to include.

-The following header-only folder is required for end users:

-    `include/flatcc`

 ## Testing